Massila2522/steampunk_game/README.md

 * Create multiple different enemy types with different visuals and behaviours
 * Write JavaScript code from scratch with no frameworks and no libraries
 * Timing and timestamps

+# Usage
+Here is the live link of the game: